isabella232/net-two-factor-auth/part3-web.md

     </dd>
 ```

-2. Also uncomment the Two Factor Authenticate part:
+2. Also uncomment the two-factor authentication part:

 ```csharp
  @if (Model.TwoFactor)